G10-IngSW/backend/README.md

 # backend
-Backend for PricePal made with NodeJS
+Backend for PricePal made with NodeJS edited primarily by Luca Agostinelli